bladeacer/mnemosync/README.md

 ## Init and config
 # Init the app with helpers to get the user to set path config and all
 mmsync init
-mmsync get-config-path
-mmsync set-config-path
+mmsync config
-mmsync set-repo-path
+mmsync config --open
-mmsync get-repo-path
+mmsync repo get

 ## CRUD directories to mmsync before staging
 mmsync add <target_path> -a <optional_alias>